anouarg88/CapsGAT/README.md

 ## 4. Auto-Process Transcript

-Use **Modify transcript** to:
+Use **Modify transcript** to strip punctuation or convert everything to lowercase.
-- Strip punctuation
-- Convert to lowercase

 CapsQual can also convert silent segments into pause symbols, if the subtitle files were created with ASR-software which supports _Voice Activity Detection_ (VAD), such as [CapsWriter-Offline](https://github.com/HaujetZhao/CapsWriter-Offline) or [WhisperX](https://github.com/m-bain/WhisperX).

 <img src="https://github.com/user-attachments/assets/8373c360-0428-4404-ad39-771d196a15c9" alt="modify" />